Does ESG Investing Work?

 TL;DR: Divestment is indeed a powerful lever for effecting social change, but is only one way to improve corporate behavior

 In future posts, we’ll explore other ways socially responsible investing can move the needle to a more just society, including how proxy voting can influence corporate behavior and the influence of shareholder activism on company leadership.
-Stay tuned, and contact us email@example.com to learn more.
+Stay tuned and reach out to email@example.com to learn more.